mateussouzaweb/compactor/README.md

     --destination /path/to/destination/
 ```

-To watch live changes while developing a project, add the watch flag:
+To watch changes and live compress the project that is being rendered by other service, run:

 ```bash
 compactor \